spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

 ============
 Options Menu
 ============

-The options menu in the top right of the Variable Explorer pane allows you filter the variables shown using several criteria.
+The options menu in the top right of the Variable Explorer pane allows you filter the objects shown by a number of different criteria.

 .. image:: images/variable_explorer/variable-explorer-menu.png
    :align: center